dwdbk/git-commandes/README.md

 | `git log --summary` | View changes (detailed) |
 | `git log --oneline` | View changes (briefly) |
 | `git diff [source branch] [target branch]` | Preview changes before merging |

+### Rebase

+git rebase feature dev

+OR

+git checkout feature

+git rebase dev

+### Renaming & Consolidating Commits in Feature Branches

+  pick = use commit
+  reword = use commit, but edit the commit message edit = use commit, but stop for amending squash = use commit, but meld into previous commit fixup = like "squash", but discard this commit's log message exec = run command (the rest of the line) using shell drop = remove commit